jorgesanabria/SeparatingAxisCollision/README.md

 ## Updates

+Version 2.0 rehauls the project for large improvements.
+Collision queries are now done through the static Collision class.
+Two new primitives, Box and Ray, are added.
+There is now only one sample project that is able to check collision between any two types of IPolygon primitive.
+Unnecessary drawing code has been moved to the sample project, to indicate that I will not be maintaining/optimizing such code.

 Version 1.2 adds bounding rectangles.
 These have two modes, boxes and rotation-less squares, each mode being useful for a different application.
 Samples now draw these rectangles over the objects.

 Version 1.1 adds the choice of either collision detection or collision resolution.
 Detection is faster, but resolution produces a Minimum Translation Vector that can be used in physics.